 There is also the issue of customizing elements that are created through the page builder.
-You need to have a good level of understanding CSS code and be capable of using your browser’s Webmaster Tools to find the right code from a sea-of-code.
+You need to have a good level of understanding of CSS code and be capable of using your browser’s Webmaster Tools to find the right code from a sea of code.

 If You Like Page Builders

 If you are someone who likes page builders, consider the theme you are going to purchase and check the feature list to see what page builder it requires.
 The most common builder plugins are:

 There are some free ones, but if you plan to use a page-building plugin, I would recommend checking out the first 2 at least.

 That was a lot of reading, I know.
 But hopefully, I gave you some helpful information to help you find your perfect WordPress theme.
 Let me bring it all down to a shortlist for a quick reference: